How do I find a good sponsor?

 First identify what you’re looking for in a sponsor.
 Here are some things to consider?

 Gender.
-It’s often suggested to find a sponsor of the opposite sex.
+It’s often suggested to find a sponsor of the same sex.
 I agree and will go one step further.
 I suggest you find a sponsor that there is no possibility you could be sexually attracted to them.
 For example, if sexually you like men, choose a woman.
 If you’re bi-sexual, choose someone that is definitely not your type.
+If you’re homosexual, choose someone of the opposite sex.
 This will avoid any possibility of either party using sexual attraction as a diversion in the sponsor-sponsee relationship.
 Those in recovery often have an great ability to manipulate in relationships.
 Taking the sexual attraction possibility out of the equation makes it more likely that the focus will stay on recovery.

 Time.
 How much time will you need and how much does this person have available.
 Do you want to work the steps and go over them in detail.
 Do you want to talk to them every day, or spend time with them each day?
 Do you need someone that will always answer the phone or are call-backs when they are available ok.
 Often times I find that the expectations of sponsees are not in line with what the sponsor is able to offer.
 It’s best to be clear about these capabilities at the start of the relationship.